igorlogius/igorlogius/FAQ.md

 ### Why are your addons so ugly?

 I am not a designer and i find CSS to be dedious/boring to a certain degree.
-That said, anyone is welcome to make PRs and improvment suggestions.
+That said, anyone is welcome to make PRs and improvement suggestions.

 ### Why are the issue pages in your repositories disabled?

-At the moment i find it easier when everything is in one place.
+At the moment i find it easier to mange to have all issues in one place.
-Should the number of collaboraters increases or something else change i might change this on a per repository basis.
+Should the number of issues, collaboraters or something else change i might change this on a per repository basis.

 ### Can i use your stuff?

 Sure, go ahead.
-If you plan an releasing something build with/on it into the public domain, it would be nice if you left a mention somewhere.
+If you plan an releasing something build on it into the public domain it would be nice if you left a mention somewhere.
 Otherwise, have fun.

 ### How do i know the stuff i install on AMO is the same as what is hosted here?